 Hold up, we lied.
 The drinks are pretty crucial to a party, too.
 Create a seasonal cocktail using in-season fruit such as cherimoya, grapefruit, kiwi, or pomegranate.
 Not into being a cocktail chemist?
 Olives are in season in December, too, so shake up an old standby: the dirty martini.

-As far as beer and wine, going local should be pretty easy, since every single state in the U.S. produces wine and has multiple craft beer breweries these days.
+As far as beer and wine, going local should be pretty easy, since most states in the U.S. produce wine and has multiple craft beer breweries these days.
 Pretty cool, huh?
 Whenever possible, select organic and biodynamic wines—those produced at vineyards that focus on every aspect of sustainability, from soil to the surrounding flora and fauna.
 For an added charm, use real fresh fruit slices as bottle stoppers.

 In the end, going green doesn’t require a complete overhaul of your party prep.
 Even following just a few of these tips can go a long way toward a greener, healthier world this holiday.